Donnie/nginx-letsencrypt-multisite/README.md

 `nginx -s reload`

-At this point you can access https://domain.ga and run PHP on it.
+At this point you can access https://domain.ga and see `Hello World` on it.

 You should also check if you are getting an A+ SSL rating on https://www.ssllabs.com/ssltest/analyze.html?d=domain.ga